-The Company evaluates the performance of its operating segments based on operating income.
+Segments are evaluated based on gross profit.
 The Company does not allocate interest income, interest expense or income tax expense by segment.
 Accordingly, the Company does not report such information.
 Additionally, Employer and Carrier segments share the majority of the Company's assets.
-Therefore, no segment asset information is evaluated or reported.
+Therefore, no segment asset information is reported.